lildude/ha-addon-teslamate/DOCS.md

 Once you have Grafana up and running, you'll need to configure a data source to read data from the PostgreSQL database:

+‼️ **Note**: The name must be `TeslaMate` as all the dashboards expect the datasource to use this name.

 ![Grafana Postgres data source][grafana-datasource]

 #### Other Options